Shall-We-Dance/GRIP-seq/README.md

 # GRIP-seq

-Here is the repositories of our unpublished paper, which introduciong a new technique **GRIP-seq**.
+Here is the repositories of our research article on *Nature Chemistry*, which introduciong a new technique **GRIP-seq**.

 You can use the pipeline described below to analysis GRIP-seq data.